Malta Rugby League

 Malta Rugby League (MRL) is the governing body for the sport of rugby league football in Malta.
-The board was formed in 2008.
+The organisation was established in 2008 following a merger of between the Maltese Rugby League Association (formed in Australia in 2004) and Kumitat Nazzjonali ta Rugby League f'Malta (2006).

-The MRL is an Affiliate Member of the Rugby League European Federation (RLEF) and recognised by the Rugby League International Federation (RLIF).
+The MRL was awarded affiliate member status of the European Rugby League (ERL) in 2013, (Note: Known as the Rugby League European Federation (RLEF) at the time) and it is also an affiliate member of the International Rugby League (IRL).
 The MRL is also a member of the Kunsill Malti ghall-iSport (KMS) - the national organisation responsible for supporting, developing and promoting sport throughout Malta and Gozo.